hitzhangjie/golang-debugger-book/README.md

 > ps: The English version repo: [https://github.com/hitzhangjie/golang-debugger-book-en](https://github.com/hitzhangjie/golang-debugger-book-en) .

+© 2018–present 张杰 (hitzhangjie).
+Licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+You may share unmodified copies for non-commercial purposes with attribution.
+You may not sell this work, distribute modified versions, or present it as your own.
+The author reserves all commercial publishing rights.
+See [Copyright and License](#copyright-and-license) for details.

 ## Introduction

 This project explores the development of a Go debugger, covering a wide range of topics, including: